BurnerQuackerCoder/UniRover/README.md

 2. Receiving a Delivery (Kiosk Mode)

-    On a tablet at the destination (e.g., "Lab A"), open: http://localhost:5173/station/Lab A

-    When the robot arrives:
+    On a tablet at the destination (e.g., "Lab A"), open: http://localhost:5173/station/1001 When the robot arrives:

         The screen will show the delivery.

-        The robot will announce: "Delivery has arrived at Lab A."
+        The robot will announce: "Delivery has arrived at 1001."

     Click "Confirm Pickup" to release the robot.